 Growth hackers use customer desire maps to understand visitors in more detail.
 These can be used to gain an insight into:

-By using this information they are able to use it to create newsletters, websites, and content that converts based on the primal customer desires.
+By using this information, marketers and growth hackers are better able to create newsletters, websites, and content that converts.

 76. OPA (Other People’s Audience)